-The Company has an incentive stock option and restricted stock award plan (the "2005 Plan"), and a long term incentive share award plan, (the "2011 Plan"), which are more fully described in Note 10 to the consolidated financial statements included in the Company's Annual Report on Form 10-K for the fiscal year ended July 31, 2017.
-The 2011 Incentive Plan, which is the only plan from which awards may now be granted, provides for the award to eligible employees, officers, directors, consultants and other persons of stock options, stock appreciation rights (SARs), restricted stock, restricted stock units, performance awards, and other stock-based awards.
+The Company has an incentive stock option and restricted stock award plan (the "2005 Plan"), and a long term incentive share award plan, (the "2011 Plan").
+The 2011 Incentive Plan, which is the only plan from which awards may be granted, provides for the award to eligible employees, officers, directors, consultants and other persons of stock options, stock appreciation rights (SARs), restricted stock, restricted stock units, performance awards, and other stock-based awards.